Types of questions

-Note that the answers include an option for the user to indicate lack of knowledge about the subject matter being asked.
-This type of option gives you valuable information about the awereness of your end-users regarding new features or changes in the IT environment.
+Note that the set of options includes a third choice for the user to indicate lack of knowledge about the subject matter being asked.
+This kind of option gives you valuable information about the awareness of your end users regarding new features or changes in the IT environment.

-Each single option is displayed as a clickable button in the notification window received by the end-users.
-If many choices are available, buttons may span multiple lines across the notification window.
+Each option is displayed as a clickable button in the notification window received by the end users.
+If many choices are available, buttons are stacked on top of each other.

 - It loads fast.